Climate of Phoenix Summary

 The purpose of this publication is to provide comprehensive data on the climate of Phoenix.
 It is hoped that these data will help residents, visitors, prospective residents, agriculturalists, engineers, community planners, Chambers of Commerce, the movie industry, etc., make more skillful decisions affecting their lives, their plans for the future, and hence the whole economy of the area.
 Data in this revision are for the period January 1, 1896 through December 31, 1995.
 This marks 100 years of continuous weather records for Phoenix.

-The assistance given by Mr. Robert S. Ingram, former Meteorologist in Charge, National Weather Service Office, Phoenix, Arizona, Mr. Paul C. Kangeiser, former NOAA Climatologist for Arizona, and other staff members is gratefully acknowledged.
+The assistance given by Mr. Robert S. Ingram, former Meteorologist in Charge, National Weather Service Office, Phoenix, Arizona, Mr. Paul C. Kangieser, former NOAA Climatologist for Arizona, and other staff members is gratefully acknowledged.
 The writer is gratefully indebted to Mr. Harold C. Bulk, former Assistant State Climatologist, Office of Climatology, Arizona State University, for his article, “An Overview of Phoenix Climate”.
 Ms. Brazel and Mr. Balling’s research paper, “The Myth of Increasing Moisture Levels in Phoenix”, is also included in this Technical Memorandum.
 Author: Dr. Robert Durrenburger.

 NOAA NWS Technical Memorandum Climate of Phoenix 1996